-Exciting, cartoon-based, choose-your-own-destiny adventure story, appropriate for 6-8 year olds
+Exciting, choose-your-own-destiny adventure story, appropriate for 6-8 year olds.

-Take on the role of a cartoon hero in this fully interactive, wacky, choose-your-own-destiny adventure story.
+Take on the role of the hero and save the world in this fully interactive, choose-your-own-destiny adventure story.

-Age appropriate for 6 to 8 year olds.
+Age appropriate for 6 to 8 year olds and more sensitive readers.
 Also suitable for reluctant readers and less confident older readers.
-Printed using a font approved by the British Dyslexia Association.
+Printed using a special font approved by the British Dyslexia Association.

 Steve Barlow was born in Britain (in Crewe, in the county of Cheshire).
 He went to Brierley Street School, which was like Bash Street only not as sophisticated, then to Crewe County Grammar School for Boys (and what kind of school feels the need, in its name, to remind its pupils what gender they are?
 Hmmm?).
 He went on to study at Warwick University and Nottingham University, and worked at various times as a teacher, actor, stage manager and puppeteer.
 Then he went to teach in Botswana, where a valid excuse for students not handing in their homework was \'A goat ate it, sir!\'.
 On his return to the UK he met Steve Skidmore, and the rest is hysteria.